 The Company is a specialty retailer of natural stone and man-made tiles, setting and maintenance materials, and related accessories in the United States.
 The Company manufactures its own setting and maintenance materials, such as thinset, grout, and sealers.
 The Company's primary market is retail sales to consumers, contractors, designers and home builders.
-As of March 31, 2018, the Company had 140 stores in 31 states and the District of Columbia, with an average size of approximately 20,200 square feet.
-The Company also sells products on its website.
+As of September 30, 2018, the Company had 140 stores in 31 states and the District of Columbia, with an average size of approximately 20,200 square feet.
 The Company has distribution centers located in Michigan, New Jersey, Oklahoma, Virginia and Wisconsin.
 The Company has a sourcing operation located in China.

 The accompanying Consolidated Financial Statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States for interim financial information and with the rules and regulations for reporting on Form 10-Q. Accordingly, they do not include certain information and disclosures required for comprehensive financial statements.
 In the opinion of management, all adjustments considered necessary for a fair presentation have been included and are of a normal recurring nature, including the elimination of all intercompany transactions.
-Operating results for the three months ended March 31, 2018 are not necessarily indicative of the results that may be expected for the fiscal year ending December 31, 2018.
+Operating results for the three and nine months ended September 30, 2018 are not necessarily indicative of the results that may be expected for the fiscal year ending December 31, 2018.

-These statements should be read in conjunction with the Consolidated Financial Statements and footnotes included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2017.
+These statements should be read in conjunction with the Consolidated Financial Statements and footnotes included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2017.
 The accounting policies used in preparing these Consolidated Financial Statements are the same as those described in Note 1 to the Consolidated Financial Statements in such Form 10-K.